 For most of my post college life, I’ve had a drastically larger exposure to real estate over stocks.
 I needed a place to live so I figured it was better to pay down a mortgage than to pay someone rent.

-I’ve gone through this buy-rent-buy cycle three times now, and it’s been by far the easiest way to make and save several million in tax-advantageous dollars.
+I’ve gone through this buy-rent-buy cycle four times now, and it’s been by far the easiest way to make and save several million in tax-advantageous dollars.
 Within the next five years, our plan is to go through another cycle and buy a Hawaiian beach property and rent out our current San Francisco primary residence.

-Now that my exposure to stocks and real estate are more equal after the sale of a SF rental, I’ve had time to think about the two asset classes more objectively.
+Now that my exposure to stocks and real estate is slightly more equal after the sale of a SF rental, I’ve had time to think about the two asset classes more objectively.
 And during this time, I’ve noticed anti-housing crusaders reach deafening levels!

 The main reason why there is so much rage against real estate in expensive cities is due to the human condition.